hashicorp/vault/website/source/docs/plugin/index.html.md

 # Custom Plugin Backends

 Plugin backends are the components in Vault that can be implemented separately from Vault's builtin backends.
-These backends can be either authentication or secret backends.
+These backends can be either authentication or secrets engines.

 Detailed information regarding the plugin system can be found in the [internals documentation](https://www.vaultproject.io/docs/internals/plugins.html).